Shofar: Bible and rabbinic literature

 The shofar was used to announce the new moon and the Jubilee year.
 The first day of Tishrei (now known as Rosh Hashana) is termed a "memorial of blowing", or "day of blowing", the shofar.
 Shofars were used for signifying the start of a war.
 They were also employed in processions as musical accompaniment, and were inserted into the temple orchestra by David.
 Note that the "trumpets" described in Numbers 10 are a different instrument, described by the Hebrew word for 'trumpet' (חצוצרה), not shofar (שופר).

 In the Temple in Jerusalem, the shofar was sometimes used together with the trumpet.
-On Rosh Hashana, the principal ceremony was conducted with the shofar, with the instrument placed in the center with a trumpet on either side; it was the horn of a wild goat and straight in shape, being ornamented with gold at the mouthpiece.
+On Rosh Hashana, the principal ceremony was conducted with the shofar, with the instrument placed in the center with a trumpet on either side; it was the horn of a ibex (a type of wild goat) and straight in shape, being ornamented with gold at the mouthpiece.
 On fast days, the principal ceremony was conducted with the trumpets in the center and with a shofar on either side.
 On those occasions, the shofarot were rams' horns curved in shape and ornamented with silver at the mouthpieces.

 On Yom Kippur of the jubilee year, the ceremony was performed with the shofar as on New Year's Day.
 Shofar first indicated in Yovel (Jubilee Year—Lev.
 25:8–13).
 Indeed, in Rosh Hashanah 33b, the sages ask why the Shofar sounded in Jubilee year.
 Rosh Hashanah 29a indicates that in ordinary years both Shofars and trumpets are sounded but in the Jubilee Year only the Shofar blasts.
-The Rabbi's created the practice of the Shofar's sounding every Yom Kippur rather than just on the Jubilee Year (once in 50 years).
+The Rabbis created the practice of the Shofar's sounding every Yom Kippur rather than just on the Jubilee Year (once in 50 years).

 Otherwise, for all other special days, the Shofar is sounded shorter and two special silver Trumpets announced the sacrifice.
-When the trumpets sound the signal, all the people who were within the sacrifice prostrate themselves, stretching out flat, face down, and on the ground.
+When the trumpets sound the signal, all the people who were within the Temple complex prostrate themselves, stretching out flat, face down, and on the ground.

 The shofar was blown in the times of Joshua to help him capture Jericho.
 As they surrounded the walls, the shofar was blown and the Jews were able to capture the city.
 The shofar was commonly taken out to war so the troops would know when a battle would begin.
 The person who would blow the shofar would call out to the troops from atop a hill.
 All of the troops were able to hear the call of the shofar from their position because of its distinct sound.